|From Health and the Economy in the United States from 1750 to the Present|

 What happened in the US some time between 1945 & 1960 to make men's BMI increase?
 After World War 2, the economy was in a slump and something had to be done to get people to consume more, to stimulate economic growth.
 Corporations changed the way that they marketed to people.
 Instead of telling people facts about their products, they began to connect with people emotionally.
 It worked.

-Edward Bernays pioneered the psychological tricks used by the Food Product Industry to get people to want things that they didn't need and consume more.
+Edward Bernays pioneered the psychological tricks used by the Food Product Industry to get people to want things they didn't need and consume more.
 For more information about Edward Bernays, watch The Century Of The Self Part 1 of 4 Happiness Machines.
+The first 2 minutes summarise the rest of the documentary.

 Watch also Unreported World: Obesity in Paradise.
 At 6:50, a Samoan explains why they prefer imported "crap-in-a-bag/box/bottle" instead of their own local food - local food is often seen as inferior to imported food.
 I wonder how that belief got into their heads?
 At 19:40, you can see an example of the inefficacy of healthy eating guidelines.

 Young Asian Indians also prefer imported foods, as they are perceived to be of 'high quality' in comparison to locally produced products.
-I wonder where that innate tendency came from?
+That innate tendency is exploited by the food product industry.
 From Page 4 of the full version of Abdominal obesity and type 2 diabetes in Asian Indians: dietary strategies including edible oils, cooking practices and sugar intake :-

 Once a child has adopted poor dietary habits, it's difficult to reverse them.
 As children are easier to manipulate than adults, there are regulations aimed at restricting marketing to children, regulations which the Food Product Industry finds ways to bypass.